 Optional web components

-Custom elements are a lot!
-They provide a way of building reusable (or not) pieces of interface that will stay strong over passing time.
-Its being a web standard brings a certain peace of mind when using it.
-On top of that, total control can be achieved over the level of isolation it needs from the parent app or website.
+Custom elements are great!
+They provide a way of building reusable (or not) pieces of interface that will stay solid over time.
+Being a web standard brings a certain peace of mind when using them.
+On top of that, total control can be achieved over the level of isolation they need from the parent app or website.

 However, given that a good amount of people are walking around with JavaScript fully disabled, your website shouldn't rely on it for critical UI parts.